Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 • Use distilled or rainwater (this is the game-changer)

-• Let soil dry between waterings
+• Let the soil dry between waterings

 • Provide bright, indirect light